DONUT 1: The Mavs' "best-in-the-NBA'' bench? Denver outscored Dallas 40-19.

-Because I’ve put myself in charge of the Dallas Sports Social Scene … and because maybe you still care a little bit about the Dallas Cowboys, here
+DONUT 2: Because I've put myself in charge of the Dallas Sports Social Scene … and because maybe you still care a little bit about the Dallas Cowboys, here goes:

 Austin's playing … and he's not as unhealthy as Romo, obviously … but don't let Miles Austin breathe on you right now.

-Props to the Mavs players for their terrific PR con job on all of us regarding their “support’’ of Carmelo Anthony during this “will-he-or-won’t-he’’
+DONUT 3: Props to the Mavs players for their terrific PR con job on all of us regarding their "support'' of Carmelo Anthony during this "will-he-or-won't-he'' time.